-Nothing beats cast iron cooking!
+Nothing is better than cast iron cooking.
 Once you have a perfectly seasoned cast iron pan, it will become your favorite skillet!
 You’ll be amazed at just how easy the seasoning process is.

 Side note, even if you have purchased a new cast iron skillet that has a layer of pre-seasoning on it, you will want to perform most of these steps to prepare it as new ones are coated in a special oil.